UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 8

 East Africa with the Swedish aid agency “We-agroforestry” (Vi-skogen), operating since 1993.

-For a long time Inger and Tor nurtured a dream
+For a long time, Inger and Tor nurtured a dream

-to one day buy the Charlottenberg farm, having
+of one day buying Charlottenberg Farm, having

-noticed the favorable growing conditions when
+noticed its favourable growing conditions when

-soils.
-In 1996 their dream came true.
+by sandy soils.
+In 1996, their dream came true.

-drip system.
-Harvesting is done entirely by hand
+cherry orchards.
+Harvesting is done entirely by

 THE FOOD FOREST

-managing the Väversunda food forest since 2021,
+Freja Food Forest, who has managed the Väversunda food forest since 2021, acted as our guide.

-motivated him to bring the ideas of agroforestry
+insight motivated him to bring agroforestry ideas